Reach for the Top

 § She was named ‘Santosh’ meaning contentment.
 Santosh began living life on her own terms.
 Other girls wore traditional Indian dresses, but she wore shorts.
 She said that if she was determined to choose a correct path, others were to change themselves, not she.

 § Santosh’s parents were rich landowners and could afford good education in a good school even in Delhi, the Capital.
-But they sent her to the village school.
-Santosh decided to fight the system.
+But they sent her to the village school following the village custom.
+Santosh decided to fight the system quietly.
 When she turned sixteen, she refused to marry and warned her parents that she would never marry if she did not get proper education.

 § So she got admission in a school in Delhi.
 When her parents refused to pay her fees, she told, she would work part time to pay her fees.
 Then, they had to pay for her education.

 § Santosh passed the high school.
 She joined Maharani College in Jaipur.
 She got a room in Kasturba Hostel.
 It faced the Aravalli Hills.
 She used to see the villagers going up the hill and disappearing after a while.
 She went there and saw some climbers.
 They encouraged her to take to climbing.
 Then, there was no looking back.

 § Santosh saved money and enrolled herself in a course at Uttarkashi’s Nehru Institute of Mountaineering.
 She went there directly from Jaipur and wrote a letter to her father to apologise for not going home during the break and not taking prior permission.

 § Santosh went on an expedition every year.
 She developed a remarkable resistance to cold and the altitude.
 She had an iron will, physical endurance and mental toughness.
 In 1992 she conquered Mt.
 Everest when she was barely twenty years old.
 She thus became the youngest woman in the world to achieve it.